Wyoming Bike Tour

 +3824 ft / -2106 ft

-Bicycle north and west today.
-Follow the squiggly curves of Silver Tip Creek through Byron north into Montana.
-Fields of corn, sugar beets and alfalfa are interspersed with tiny towns in the valley tucked between Yellowstone National Park and the Bighorn Range.
-Stay in Red Lodge, Montana, a raucous 1890s coal town that calls itself the ‘Gateway to Yellowstone.’
-Lunch and dinner are on your own today, with plenty of time to explore.
+Bicycle generally northwest today.
+Follow the squiggly curves of Silver Tip Creek through Byron and north into Montana.
+Fields of corn, sugar beets and alfalfa are interspersed with tiny towns in this valley that lies between Yellowstone National Park and the Bighorn Range.
+Stay two nights at the Pollard Hotel in Red Lodge, Montana, a raucous 1890s coal town that is now a ‘Gateway to Yellowstone National Park.’

 Day 06